Ken Macha

-Kenneth Edward Macha (/ˈmɑːkə/ MAH-kə; born September 29, 1950) is an American former Major League Baseball (MLB) third baseman and manager.
-He managed the Oakland Athletics from 2003 to 2006, including American League Western Division championships in both his first and final seasons with the team, and later managed the Milwaukee Brewers (2009–10).

-Previously, Macha played for the Pittsburgh Pirates, Montreal Expos and Toronto Blue Jays in a span of six seasons from 1974 to 1981.
-Macha also worked for Root Sports Pittsburgh (now Sportsnet Pittsburgh) as a Pirates postgame analyst in the mid-2010's.
+Kenneth Edward Macha (/ˈmɑːkə/ MAH-kə; born September 29, 1950) is an American former professional baseball player, coach, and manager.
+He played in Major League Baseball (MLB) and Nippon Professional Baseball (NPB) as a third baseman between 1974 and 1985.
+He worked in MLB as a coach between 1986 and 2002 then as a manager for the Oakland Athletics and Milwaukee Brewers between 2003 and 2010.
+Following his baseball career, Macha worked for Root Sports Pittsburgh (now Sportsnet Pittsburgh) as a postgame analyst in the mid-2010's.

 Playing career

-Macha is a graduate of Gateway High School in Monroeville, a suburb of Pittsburgh, and played college ball at the University of Pittsburgh.
-He was selected by Pittsburgh in the sixth round of the 1972 June draft.
+Macha graduated from Gateway High School in Monroeville, a suburb of Pittsburgh, and played college baseball at the University of Pittsburgh.
+He was selected by Pittsburgh in the sixth round of the 1972 Major League Baseball draft.
 He was the Eastern League batting champion in 1974 with the Thetford Mines Pirates.

-Macha made his major league debut on September 14, 1974, going 1-for-1 in a 17-2 Pirates loss to the Expos at Jarry Park.
-He is one of only a handful of players to play for both the Montreal Expos and Toronto Blue Jays, Canada's two major league franchises.
-His last major league appearance was on September 30, 1981, in a 3-0 Blue Jays loss to the Oakland Athletics.
-Macha hit a combined .258 in 180 Major League Baseball games.
+Macha made his major-league debut on September 14, 1974, going 1-for-1 in a 17–2 Pirates loss to the Montreal Expos at Jarry Park.
+He is one of only a handful of players to play for both the Expos and Toronto Blue Jays, Canada's two major league franchises.
+His final major-league appearance was on September 30, 1981, in a 3–0 Blue Jays loss to the Oakland Athletics.
+Macha hit a combined .258 in 180 major-league games.

-Following his major league career, Macha spent four years playing in Japan with the Chunichi Dragons, from 1982 until 1985.
+Macha subsequently spent four years playing in Japan with the Chunichi Dragons, from 1982 until 1985.